SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 - The read accesses are executed using `READ TABLE` statements, which access the tables by:
   - Index (both primary and secondary table index)
   - Key (primary table key, secondary table key, free key)
-- To try the example out, create a demo class named `zcl_demo_abap` and insert the provided code.
+- To try the example out, create a demo class named `zcl_demo_abap`.
+If it already exists, reuse it.
+Otherwise, create a new class with a different name.
+Paste the code into it.
+If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
 It may take some time to finish and display the output.
 The example is set up to display the results in the console.

 > [!NOTE]
 > - This example is for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer) purposes only.
 It is not suitable for accurate runtime or performance testing.
 Due to its simplified nature (for example, the table line type is fairly simple, and the key components are all of type `i`) and various factors that can influence the runtime of an ABAP program, results may vary and may not be entirely accurate, even across multiple runs.
 The displayed results may not always accurately reflect the performance notes from the cheat sheet.